-Google Forms gives users an easy way to create a survey that contains as many questions as they need to ask, in a variety of styles.
+Knowing how to make a poll on Google Forms is incredibly useful as it gives users an easy way to create a survey with as many questions as they need to ask, in a variety of styles.
 From planning an event to getting anonymous answers to tough questions, there are a ton of useful things you can do with Google Forms.

 From multiple-choice questions to linear scales, Google Forms gives you a variety of options for asking questions.
 You can also decorate your survey to fit its theme and opt to make certain questions mandatory.